-The Rating feature allows course creators to collect real-time feedback from students, providing valuable insights throughout the learning process.
-Unlike traditional feedback or questionnaires, which are typically collected after activities, the rating scale enables continuous evaluation, enhancing the learning experience.
+This feature allows course creators to collect real-time feedback from students, providing valuable insights throughout the learning process.
+Unlike traditional feedback or questionnaires, which are typically collected after activities, the rating element enables continuous evaluation.
 This feedback supports adaptive learning by influencing the course path based on students’ responses.

 With the Rating feature, course creators can: